-A weak heart developed and I was twice recommended for discharge.
-AS
+A weak heart developed and I was twice recommended for

-of War Alger.
+Secretary of War Alger.

 My brother Harry backed me in setting up a store

 it back.
 Providence never intended me for a retail merchant.

 In January, 1900, I married Emma Centennia Hulbert, the

 daughter of Col. Alvin Hulbert, a well-known hotel man of that time.

 When I was married I was getting $15 a week and immediately

 ON GOLD DREDGE

 In 1903, my oldest brother, George, gave me a position

 on a gold dredge he was operating in the Stanley Basin country in Idaho

 and Mrs. Burroughs and I went West.

-My next stop was in Oregon where my brother Harry was managing a gold
+My next stop was in Oregon where my brother Harry was

-to several hundred dollars during the night.
+up to several hundred dollars during the night.
 When I returned at midnight

 to the room we had rented, we still had the collie dog; otherwise we were

 I worked in Oregon until the company failed and then my

 We were certainly poverty stricken there at Salt Lake,

 family wash.
 Not wishing to see Mrs. Burroughs do work of this sort I volunteered

 to do it myself.
 During those months, I half-soled my own shoes and did